eric-rizzi/teaching/_course_specifics/ml_ai.md

 ### Course Highlights

-This course introduces students to both the technological and philosophical underpinnings of the current AI revolution.
+This course introduces students to the technological and philosophical foundations of the AI revolution.
 The course is 1/3 philosophy and ethics, 1/3 programming, and 1/3 software engineering practices.
-As the course progresses, students are encouraged to take more and more use of ChatBots to help them produce code more quickly.
-The theory is that ChatBots provide a new, higher abstraction level that students should learn to interact with.
+As the course progresses, students are encouraged to use ChatBots to help them produce code and understand new ideas more quickly.
+At each step, students then reflect on their experience to see if the ChatBot added to, or detracted from their learning.

-The class itself is designed to mold around the current AP curriculum.
+The class is designed to mold around the current AP curriculum.
 The reason for this is that many students in the class will take the AP class the year after taking this class and many students in the class have already taken the AP class.
-Therefore, the course focuses on a more functional, learn as you go approach.
+By focusing on philosophy, ethics, and Software Engineering, students of all abilities are exposed to new and challenging content.

 #### Years Taught